-Whenever a picture is taken, a menu board should be included in the photograph to identify the subject of the photograph.
+Whenever a picture is taken, a menu (photo letter) board should be included in the photograph to identify the subject.
 The menu board should have the following information on it: project name, field or formal state site number, provenience information, the subject name or type if warranted, and the date the photograph was taken.
 The menu board should be positioned in a location where it will not obstruct the subject of the picture, but should be easily readable in the viewfinder.

 Along with the menu board, two other reference devices must be included in every photograph of a feature or excavation unit: a north arrow and a metric scale.
 These should be placed in locations where they do not obstruct the subject of the picture, but should be easily readable in the viewfinder.
+We use North Arrows with metric subdivisions on them.